 Civil unrest/Political tension

-We strongly advise you not to travel to any part of Mali at this time because of the unpredictable political and security situation following the military coup, ongoing armed conflict with rebel groups in northern Mali, the activities of armed groups (including terrorists and bandits), and the threat of kidnapping.
-Australians in Mali are advised to leave by commercial means.
+We strongly advise you not to travel to any part of Mali at this time because of the unpredictable political and security situation, ongoing armed conflict with rebel groups in northern Mali, the activities of armed groups (including terrorists and bandits), and the threat of kidnapping.

 Following a request from the interim government, France deployed troops to Mali on 11 January 2013.
-A number of African nations have also subsequently deployed troops, most under the auspices of the African Lead Support Mission to Mali (AFISMA).
-While major northern cities have been liberated from rebel control, there continues to be fighting in northern Mali between rebel groups and the Malian army and international forces, including suicide attacks in northern cities.
+A number of African nations subsequently deployed troops under the auspices of the African-led International Support Mission in Mali which transitioned into a UN mission on 1 July 2013.

 We advise Australians in Mali to maintain several days’ stock of food and water.
 You should keep a low profile and monitor the media for information on political developments.
 The BBC World Service in English is available in Bamako on 88.9FM.